JonZorlu/Multiplayer-Space-Strategy/README.md

 ## Motivation

 This sample game project consists of FREE Packages and Assets.
 You may use and extend it in anyway you like.
-The main purpose of this repo, is to share what I know about making a server authoritative multiplayer 3D Unity game and to give back to community.
+The main purpose of this repo, is to share what I know about making a server authoritative multiplayer 3D Unity game and to give back to the community.

 ## License